38 Fat-Burning Foods to Help You Lose Weight

 This bright orange spice does more than liven up curries.
 Curcumin, which is just one of turmeric’s active ingredients, helps fight fat by inhibiting the development of the blood vessels new fat cells need to survive, and by reducing inflammation in the body.
-No wonder turmeric lattes and “golden milk” have become so popular.
+No wonder turmeric lattes and “golden milk” have become so popular among those looking for foods that burn fat.
 Turmeric has benefits for your skin and hair, too.

 Secret fat burner: Water!